Nigel Kneale: 1953: The Quatermass Experiment

 Kneale wrote The Quatermass Experiment, which was broadcast in six half-hour episodes in July and August 1953.
-The serial told the story of Professor Bernard Quatermass of the British Experimental Rocket Group, and the consequences of his sending the first manned mission into space where a terrible fate befalls the crew and only one returns.
+The serial told the story of Professor Bernard Quatermass of the British Experimental Rocket Group, and the consequences of his sending the first crewed mission into space where a terrible fate befalls the crew and only one returns.
 The Quatermass Experiment was one of the first adult television science-fiction productions, held a large television audience gripped across its six weeks, and has been described by the Museum of Broadcast Communications as dramatising "a new range of gendered fears about Britain's postwar and post-colonial security."
 Kneale chose the character's surname because many Manx surnames began with "Qu"; the actual name itself was picked from a London telephone directory.
 The Professor's first name was chosen in honour of the astronomer Bernard Lovell.

 The BBC recognised the success of the serial, particularly in the context of the impending arrival of commercial television to the UK.
 Controller of Programmes Cecil McGivern wrote in a memo that: "Had competitive television been in existence then, we would have killed it every Saturday night while [The Quatermass Experiment] lasted.
 We are going to need many more 'Quatermass Experiment' programmes."
 Like all of Kneale's television work for the BBC in the 1950s, The Quatermass Experiment was transmitted live; only the first two episodes were telerecorded and survive in the BBC's archives.

 In the autumn of 1955, Hammer Film Productions released The Quatermass Xperiment, their film adaptation of the serial.
 Kneale was not pleased with the film, and particularly disliked the casting of Brian Donlevy as Quatermass, as he explained in a 1986 interview. "[Donlevy] was then really on the skids and didn't care what he was doing.
 He took very little interest in the making of the films or in playing the part.
 It was a case of take the money and run.
 Or in the case of Mr Donlevy, waddle."